Image APIs

 "Computer Vision" Mode

 You can use AirSim in so-called "Computer Vision" mode.
+In this mode, physics engine is disabled and there is no vehicle, just cameras (If you want to have the vehicle but without its kinematics, you can use the Multirotor mode with the Physics Engine ExternalPhysicsEngine).
+You can move around using keyboard (use F1 to see help on keys).
+You can press Record button to continuously generate images.
+Or you can call APIs to move cameras around and take images.
+You can use AirSim in so-called "Computer Vision" mode.
 In this mode, physics engine is disabled.
 It has a standard set of cameras and can have any sensor added similar to other vehicles.
 You can move around using keyboard (use F1 to see help on keys, additionally use left shift to go faster and spacebar to hold in place (handy for when moving camera manually).
 You can press Record button to continuously generate images.
 Or you can call APIs to move cameras around and take images.

-To active this mode, edit settings.json that you can find in your Documents\AirSim folder (or ~/Documents/AirSim on Linux) and make sure following values exist at root level:
+To active this mode, edit settings.json that you can find in your Documents\AirSim

 {

-"SettingsVersion": 1.2,
+"SettingsVersion": 2.0,

 "SimMode": "ComputerVision"